UniversalDependencies/docs/_el/feat/Degree.md

 The adjective expresses morphologically that the studied quality of the given object is so strong that there is hardly any other object exceeding it.
 The quality is not actually compared to any particular set of objects.
-The adverbs express a superb manner.
+The adverbs express the highest degree of a manner.

 #### Examples